anthonyjn08/witness_the_fitness_v1/README.md

     trainer_image = models.ImageField(null=True, blank=True)
     trainer_category = models.CharField(max_length=20, blank=False, null=True)

+## **Website Design**

+The sites design takes a lot of styling from the Code Institute Boutique Ado follow along lessons.
+I had used the lessons as a base for the website and intended on spending a lot of time styling and making the site look like my own.
+Unfortunately, due to family and work commitments I have not been able to dedicate enough time to this project to do this.

+### **Header and Footer**

+#### **Navbar**
+The navbar includes the site title, a search bar and links to various sections of the website including profiles and shopping bag.
+It is made up of bootstrap classes to aid responsiveness.
+The search bar allows users to search for the classes on the site.

+#### **Footer**
+The footer includes a message that the website is for educational purposes.
+It also features a mailchimp newsletter signup and links to the main areas of the website.

+### **Homepage**
+The landing page has a background image which presents a fitness feel to the site.
+There is a message to join one of the availlable classes and also a shopw now button so users can easily navigate to the classes on offer.

 ## **Future Features**

 There are some features I would like to add to the site in the future.
 I actually intend to try and develop this further into a fully functioning website although, when I do this, the inital focus will be just on personal training.